KitsuneYokai/bug-free-waffle/README.md

 You can check the TODO´s list to check what's working and what isn't.

+There is a test instance running24/7 @ https://osulistdev.kitsu.cf that can be used. https://osulistdev.kitsu.cf development adress.
+Only aviable when i am working on it
 ## TODO's

 - [ ] Add reviews to the server page (WIP)

+- [ ] Make KitsuCaptcha (Basically the bot sends a dm to the user & the user has to react on it)

-- [ ] Add namechecking to register / edited
+- [ ] Add namechecking to register / edit

+- [ ] Add Tagging pills (Like Relax/AP/Vanilla/Cheating/good Anticheat ...)

 - [ ] Add a time to to the flash dash msg if the user already voted, containing the remaining time